Double-Opportunity Estimation via Altruism: Conclusions

 \section{Conclusions}

-A novel methodology for optimal cooperation between two information-sharing estimators is proposed, based on the notion of altruism.
-The methodology is suited for scenarios involving two cooperating subsystems that have one global mission that is accomplished even if only one of the estimators provides a satisfactory estimate.
-According to the proposed approach, the two systems do not yield an identical optimal estimate, but, rather, at least one of them sacrifices its own estimation performance by providing a sub-optimal estimate.
+We have proposed an estimation methodology for optimal cooperation between two in\-formation-sharing agents, that is based on the notion of altruism.
+The methodology is suited for scenarios {that can benefit from the existence of two opportunities to estimate, such as} scenarios involving two cooperating {agents} that have one global mission that is accomplished even if only one of the {agents} provides a satisfactory estimate {(using its own, local estimator)}.
+In the proposed approach, the two {agents} do not yield an identical optimal estimate, but, rather, at least one of them sacrifices its own estimation performance by providing a sub-optimal estimate.
 The benefit of the proposed scheme is an improvement in the overall estimation performance, measured by a global mean squared error criterion.

 Two approaches of altruistic cooperation are proposed.
-In the heterarchical approach, both estimators are altruistic, which yields two sub-optimal estimates that are different than the (egoistic) MMSEE.
-In the hierarchical approach the first estimator maximizes its performance egoistically without considering the other estimator, thus providing the MMSEE; the second estimator maximizes the global performance measure while taking into account the presence of the first (MMSE-optimal) estimator.
+In the heterarchical approach, both estimators are altruistic, which yields two sub-optimal estimates that are different than the (egoistic) MMSE estimate.
+In the hierarchical approach the first {agent} maximizes its performance egoistically without considering the other estimator, thus computing the MMSE estimate; the second {agent} maximizes the global performance measure while taking into account the presence of the first (MMSE-optimal) agent.
 Implicit and coupled equations are derived for the design of the estimators in both approaches.
 In the Gaussian case, explicit optimal solutions are provided, that require, in both approaches, only the calculation of the largest eigenvalue of the conditional covariance matrix of the parameter and its corresponding eigenvector.
 These results can also be viewed as analytical solutions to two well-known Voronoi serviceability problems in the two-facility case.

 In the Gaussian case, it is shown that the improvement in the overall performance (relative to naive MMSE estimation) depends on the dimension of the problem and on the spread of the spectrum of the conditional covariance matrix.
 In general, the larger the dimension of the problem, the smaller the improvement that can be expected using the proposed cooperative estimation approach.
-On the other hand, the proposed altruistic approaches are especially appealing in ill-conditioned estimation problems, even in high-dimensional problems. \begin{appendices}
+On the other hand, the proposed altruistic approaches are especially appealing in (even high-dimensional) ill-conditioned estimation problems.